BerkeleyAutomation/fog_x/CONTRIBUTING.md

 # How to develop on this project

-fog_rtx welcomes contributions from the community.
+fog_x welcomes contributions from the community.

 **You need PYTHON3!**